 No, you can’t play any of Borderlands 3 right now, but Gearbox has hidden an Easter egg related to the game inside Battleborn‘s Attikus and the Thrall Rebellion DLC.
-YouTuber HandsomeJackBoy spotted graffiti on a wall located behind a gate in the DLC which appears to say “Promethea,” and also contains a Vault symbol.
+YouTuber HandsomeJackBoy spotted graffiti on a wall located behind a gate in the DLC which appears to say “Promethea,” and it also contains a Vault symbol.

 Promethea is a planet in the Borderlands universe and could very well be the setting for Borderlands 3 — the Atlas corporation found alien technology on it, which was then reverse-engineered to create more powerful weapons.